There are various options when buying property:

 Before you buy a rural property, consider the unique issues that affect property in a rural zone.
 Some considerations are listed in the Rural properties section on our Due diligence checklist.

 You should also look into whether your water needs will be met.
 Without a water entitlement, you may not have the access you need.
 Ensure your legal practitioner or conveyancer applies for information statements from relevant water corporations for drinking water and rural water needs.
-To find the relevant authority, visit the Water corporations page on the Department of Environment, Land, Water and Planning website.
+To find the relevant authority, visit Water corporations - Department of Environment, Land, Water and Planning.

 Before you buy vacant land, consider getting a soil test if you plan to build on the land.
 This could avoid costly problems when you start excavation and building.
 For more information, view the Soil and groundwater contamination section on our Due diligence checklist.

 If rock must be excavated, or the site is a filled dam or on a flood plain, there will be extra costs associated with footings and foundations.
-For more information about foundations, display homes and land packages, view our Building and renovating section.
+For more information about foundations, display homes and land packages, view Building and renovating.